Scott A. Wolfson

-Clients include distressed companies, corporate debtors in bankruptcy, unsecured creditors’ committees, preference and fraudulent transfer defendants, tier-one and sub-tier suppliers, technology companies, start-ups, directors and officers, trade creditors, trustees, receivers, lenders, landlords, tenants, asset purchasers, and lessors.
+Clients have included distressed companies, corporate debtors in bankruptcy, unsecured creditors’ committees, preference and fraudulent transfer defendants, hospitals, tier-one and sub-tier suppliers, technology companies, start-ups, directors and officers, trade creditors, trustees, receivers, lenders, landlords, tenants, asset purchasers, and lessors.

 Restructures financially distressed companies in and out of court.